List of Kimba the White Lion characters: Characters

 Leo's older sister whose task is to guard a small shrine and its chapel, which has many skins of white lions.
-In the 1989 remake, she was Leo's aunt, shares the same white color as he (minus the black tips), and something of a foster mother to Lyre, and also served as the High Priestess of a small abbey; many men and women revere her to the point of hand feeding her fresh meat cuts.
+In the 1989 remake, she was Leo's aunt, shares the same white color as he (minus the black tips), and something of a foster mother to Laiya, and also served as the High Priestess of a small abbey; many men and women revere her to the point of hand feeding her fresh meat cuts.
 As High Priestess, its Leona's job to ensure that everyone in the abbey heeds her orders and her terms, especially when one of the abbesses attempted to knock her out with a tranquilizer gun.